The Old Man and the Old Moon: Plot

 Awakening in its stomach, he encounters a strange man named Perry, who claims to have been swallowed by the fish a long time ago and has given up hope of rescue ("Prison Fish Interlude #1").
-Perry reveals he ended up in the fish while he was on a quest to find the city of the light, but was thrown overboard by his crew when they finally grew fed up with him, though he proposes the city is most likely underwater by now ("Prison Fish Interlude #2").
+Perry reveals he ended up in the fish while he was on a quest to find the city of the light, only to be thrown overboard by his crew ("Prison Fish Interlude #2").
 The Old Man finally realizes they can tear the fish apart from the inside by pulling at two ends of a particular bone, something he learned from his wife.
 Perry initially refuses to help, revealing to the stunned Old Man he is actually a ghost, and he has nothing to go home to.
 Realizing Perry is the real Pericles Llewellyn McWallander, the Old Man reveals he got his hat from Perry's grandson Mickey, and convinces Perry there are people still out there waiting for him.
 Perry elects to help the Old Man, but knowing he cannot really return home, he gives the Old Man the hat and instructs him to bring it back to his grandson ("Prison Fish Interlude #3").

 After destroying the fish, the Old Man awakens alone on a deserted island.
-He encounters a dog―which once belonged to Mabelu, a member of the ship's crew, and knows how to catch fish.
+He encounters a dog―which once belonged to Mabelu, a member of the ship's crew.
 With the dog's help, the Old Man builds a raft that they use to sail away.
-As they do so, they watch as the water around them dissolves into vapor, until they are left in a desert ("I Crash").
+The water around them dissolves into vapor, until they are left in a desert ("I Crash").
 Continuing on but lacking drinking water, the Old Man passes out after drinking the moisture from a psychedelic weed.
-He and the dog are picked up in a hot air balloon flown by Solomon and Bartley Montgolfier, two scientists studying the change in weather since the moon ran out of light: he tells them of the city of the light and they elect to help him get there.
-On the way, they encounter the rest of the Old Man's former crew and pick them up, but the added weight causes the balloon to spin out of control.
+He and the dog are picked up in a hot air balloon flown by Solomon and Bartley Montgolfier, two scientists studying the change in weather since the moon ran out of light.
+They encounter the rest of the Old Man's former crew and pick them up, but the added weight causes the balloon to spin out of control.
 The Old Man leaps out in order to save weight.